 Follow these steps to apply for this subsidy:

-- Look for an expert that fits your needs;
+- Look for an expert that suits your needs;

 - Request a quotation and a resume from the expert.
 The quotation should contain which services the person will deliver and the expenses per component;

-- Apply for the subsidy within 1 month after receiving the quotation.
+- Apply for the subsidy within 1 month of receiving the quotation.

 You or an intermediary must apply for the subsidy.
 The intermediary cannot be linked with the organiser of the activity.
 Also, the SIB subsidy cannot be applied for by the same party paid with this grant.

 If you apply for a subsidy from the Netherlands, you will need eHerkenning level 2+.
 If you do not have this, please first request eHerkenning.
 It may take up to a few weeks to get eHerkenning level 2+.

 We process complete applications only and in order of receipt.
 The date you sent the completed application is the date of receipt.
 You will receive a notification of our decision within 13 weeks.

 If we approve your application, we will pay the subsidy to you within 2 weeks.
 We will determine the subsidy 21 weeks after the subsidy date.